01904 521 936

 • Dinner

-Enjoy a free day to relax by the pool or bask in the laid-back charm of the white-sand Canyelles Petites beach opposite our hotel.
-Alternatively, you could make use of the free shuttle bus from our hotel to travel to the centre of Roses.
+Enjoy a free day to relax by the pool or bask in the laid-back atmosphere of the white-sand Canyelles Petites beach opposite our hotel.
+Alternatively, you could visit the centre of Roses.

 Includes